walmartlabs/lumbar/docs/lumbar.md

 ## FAQ ##

 1. Do we have a visual tool available for editing lumbar.json?
 No
-2. Is there a lint checker for lumbar.json?
+1. Is there a lint checker for lumbar.json?
 No
-3. Is there a script to automatically build up lumbar.json?
+1. Is there a script to automatically build up lumbar.json?
 No
+1. Does lumbar.json have to be in the root our our application?

+No, not necessarily.
+The root is the current working directory that you are running _lumbar_ from.

+However, the files mentioned in lumbar.json would have to be relative to its location.
+So if you dropped lumbar into a sub directory, you would have to ../ all files from the root.
+You would also have to run lumbar from the sub directory.

+So to keep it simple, keep lumbar.json in the root.

 ## Authors ##